As a manager, these are the first steps you will need to follow to hire staff.

 Build the job descriptions around the required work and not by the skills and qualifications of the employee you want to promote into the position.

-If you are considering hiring a temporary employee through Staff Finders, UBC's internal temp agency, click
+If you are considering hiring a temporary employee through Hiring Solutions, UBC’s internal temp agency, click here for more information.

-approved job description is required to post using eRecruit.
+An approved job description is required to post a new/vacant position.

 - Submits to central compensation for approval